masood-haloratech/IRIS-Training-2022-10/practical/Training_001.md

 ![New Project](assets/Config_Project_Setup.png)

 - The top banner will change to indicate that you are now in the setup mode.
 All your configuration menus are located on the left-hand side.
-We will work our way through each of the menu items.

 ![New Project](assets/Config_Project_Setup_Menus.png)